Home / Undergraduate Application Guide / Undergraduate – University of Guelph

 About

-The University of Guelph (U of G) is one of Canada’s top comprehensive universities with programs offered at 3 unique campuses – the U of G Main Campus, the University of Guelph-Humber and the Ridgetown Campus – spanning urban hubs and rural communities.
+The University of Guelph (U of G) is one of Canada’s top comprehensive universities with programs offered at 3 unique campuses – the U of G Main Campus, University of Guelph-Humber and Ridgetown Campus – spanning urban hubs and rural communities.

 dvr